 The affirmative vote of a majority of all the votes entitled to be cast on the matter is required to amend our Charter to allow stockholders to amend our bylaws by the affirmative vote of a majority of all the votes entitled to be cast on the matter.
-For purposes of the vote on this proposal, abstentions and broker non-votes will have the effect of a vote against this proposal.

-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THIS CHARTER AMENDMENT.
+For purposes of the vote on this proposal, abstentions and broker non-votes will have the effect a vote against this proposal.
+THE BOARD RECOMMENDS A VOTE "FOR" THE APPROVAL OF THIS CHARTER AMENDMENT.
+43